 Please note we will not disclose any offer information over the telephone (or in response to email enquiries) and you will have to wait for the letter to arrive at your home address.

 You do not have to accept the place offered.
 It is allocated automatically and you should only return the slip declining the place offered if you have secured a place at another school, or no longer require a school place for your child in the Sefton area.
 Full details will be enclosed with the email and letter.

 Please telephone the Admissions Team on 0151 934 3590 for current vacancy information.

-You must complete a late application/change of preference form which is available to download here on the relevant national offer day dates (either March for Secondary Schools or April for Primary Schools).
+You must complete a late application/change of preference form which will be available to download here on the relevant national offer day dates (either March for Secondary Schools or April for Primary Schools).